-While you’re reading my tips on how to stop an unhealthy or bad relationship from ruining your life, keep these questions in the back of your mind: How is your love-hate relationship affecting your self-image?
+The Blossom Tips in this article will help you face the truth about your relationship.
+While you’re reading them, think about these questions: How is your love-hate relationship affecting your self-image?
 What is the “love” part of the relationship?
 What is the “hate” part of the relationship?
 How do those two feelings combine to turn this into a love-hate relationship?
 And finally…how will you stop this relationship from running your life?

 I’ll sprinkle bits of my reader’s comment throughout this article, because it’s long and complicated.
 It’s also an almost perfect example of a “love-hate relationship” because she’s really struggling with helplessness, frustration, self-disgust, and confusion.
 I also changed her name and a few details, to protect her privacy.